You have a few options for input controls, when making a Blu-Play game.

 What you should know about these different options, is that they behave differently on different platforms.
 Some with poor performance, others with great performance.

-A keyboard connected to a Blu-ray player (if the device even supports a keyboard) generally fires KEY_PRESSED and KEY_RELEASED the instant you press a key, regardless of whether you actually released the key again or not.
+A keyboard connected to a Blu-ray player (if the device supports a keyboard) generally fires both KEY_PRESSED and KEY_RELEASED at the same time the instant you press a key, regardless of whether you actually released the key again or not.

 The remote control does it better: It waits firing KEY_RELEASED till you actually release the key - as it should.

 A keyboard connected to a PlayStation 3 or 4 will give the same behavior as a remote control connected to a Blu-ray player though.